silverweed/pokepon/README.md

 ====================================================
 Poképon is a multiplayer Pokémon-like battle simulator with ponies.

+[Click here](https://pokepon.center/playing.html) for a TL;DR quick start: following are more detailed and technical information on the project.

 The game consists mainly of a Server, a Client and a Teambuilder (plus several minor utilities); in order to play, a player must host a Poképon Server, to which several players can connect with their Clients and battle each other.